top of page

 -Roger Rosenblatt

 My husband, Craig, died suddenly one ordinary Monday morning on August 22, 2016.
 He collapsed due to a Pulmonary Embolism in the hallway of our home.
 The last words I heard him say were, “I can’t breathe.
 I can’t breathe.
 I can’t breathe.”
 Complete devastation is the only way to describe what I immediately experienced and continued to experience for longer than I thought I could bear.
 I was traumatized.
 I was lost.
 He had been my soul mate for 32 years.
-Now, fifteen minutes after he woke me out of a deep sleep, he was gone; absent from this earth.
+Now, fifteen minutes after he woke me out of a deep sleep, he was gone; absent from the earth.

 Eventually, as I began to wake out of numbness, the only thing I thought to do was seek out others who had felt the tsunami of sorrow and chaos that kept pummeling my heart.
 An estate attorney, who was helping me work through the chaos, also led a widow’s group and had for some thirty years after her first husband’s death.
 Two months after Craig died, I pulled into the parking lot of an old, stone church and walked slowly toward the big wooden doors.
 It was a chilly November morning and everything inside me was screaming, “I don’t want this!
 I want Craig back!
 I want our life back!”